VeriLLMed: Interactive Visual Debugging of Medical Large Language Models with Knowledge Graphs: Case Study

 \textbf{Path-level Evidence of a Localized Reasoning Bias (R2, R3).} To further narrow the analysis, \textbf{\emph{E2}} retained only the nodes with the highest numbers of \textit{relation errors} in the \textit{Path View} (Fig.~\ref{fig:case2}-C).
 Among them, \textit{pruritus} stood out as the most problematic node, with the largest erroneous reasoning count indicated by its outer layer.
 After selecting this node, he compared the highlighted observed and reference paths around it.
-He observed that the reference reasoning paths, shown in green, remained largely concentrated within the medical neighborhood of \textit{pruritus}, whereas many observed reasoning paths extended toward a more distant left-side region.
-For \textbf{\emph{E2}}, this separation was informative because the inconsistency had a clear directional structure.
-Rather than diffusing broadly, the model reasoning repeatedly moved from \textit{pruritus} toward \textit{dermatologic associations} although they are distant in medical space, while the reference reasoning advanced to nearby \textit{systemic autoimmune} and \textit{chronic organ-related} conditions.
+He observed that the reference reasoning paths, shown in blue, remained largely concentrated within the medical neighborhood of \textit{pruritus}, whereas many observed reasoning paths extended toward a more distant left-side region. \textbf{\emph{E2}} noticed that rather than diffusing broadly, the model reasoning repeatedly moved from \textit{pruritus} toward \textit{dermatologic associations} although they are distant in medical space, while the reference reasoning advanced to nearby \textit{systemic autoimmune} and \textit{chronic organ-related} conditions.
 This pattern suggested to \textbf{\emph{E2}} that although \textit{pruritus} is a \textit{dermatologic symptom}, in diagnostic reasoning it can also function as an entry point to broader \textit{systemic autoimmune} or \textit{chronic organ-related} conditions.
 The model might overemphasize the association of \textit{pruritus} with semantically similar entities such as \textit{dermatologic diseases}, while underestimating its association with \textit{systemic diseases} that were more clinically consistent with the medical knowledge and reference reasoning.

 \textbf{Pattern verification in the Error View (R3, R4).} \textbf{\emph{E2}} then examined the \textit{Error View} (Fig.~\ref{fig:case2}-D) to interpret this path-level pattern at a higher semantic and category-based level.
 The Sankey comparison for \textit{relation errors} showed that the downstream error side was dominated by \textit{acute or episodic infectious} and \textit{heterogeneous skin disorders}, whereas the reference side was dominated by more \textit{chronic systemic inflammatory or autoimmune conditions}, as well as \textit{chronic non-dermatologic organ disease}.
 This summary corresponds to the finding in the \textit{Path View}: the model appeared to treat \textit{pruritus} as a cue for localized \textit{dermatologic} reasoning, while the reference reasoning more often linked it to \textit{systemic disease} processes and \textit{chronic conditions}.